whats-good/nexus/packages/nexus/README.md

 ## Introduction

-Welcome to `Nexus` - a simple TypeScript proxy server for any [Ethereum JSON RPC](https://ethereum.org/en/developers/docs/apis/json-rpc/) compliant blockchain.
-Instead of connecting your dApps to a blockchain node, you can connect them to `Nexus` and `Nexus` serves the requests for you. `Nexus` is open source and free to use.
+Welcome to `Nexus` - a load balancing blockchain RPC reverse proxy written in TypeScript.

 ## Documentation